 - Nice Hat: Why the hell did they let James keep his hat, anyway?

-- Returning War Vet: James fought in World War One, and not far into the film, he's riding the rails looking for any kind of employment.
+- Returning War Vet: James fought in World War I, and not far into the film, he's riding the rails looking for any kind of employment.
 It often gets overshadowed by the film's penal reform themes, but this movie also deals with how American war vets had been abandoned by the government.

 - Shadow Discretion Shot: The warden's whipping the prisoners' backs is depicted in shadow on a wall.

 - Star-Crossed Lovers: James and Helen, who part forever at the end.

 - Travelling Salesman Montage: Around the beginning, there's a montage of James travelling America looking for a job.

-- Where The Hell Is Springfield?: While Robert Elliott Burns' real-life incarceration took place in Georgia, and his book (on which the film was based) was titled I Am a Fugitive from a Georgia Chain Gang, the state is never named in the film.
+- Where the Hell Is Springfield?: While Robert Elliott Burns' real-life incarceration took place in Georgia, and his book (on which the film was based) was titled I Am a Fugitive from a Georgia Chain Gang!, the state is never named in the film.
 This did not stop numerous lawsuits being filed against the filmmakers by various Georgia prison officials, the film being banned in Georgia, or the studio head and the director of the film being threatened with firsthand experience on a chain gang if they ever set foot in Georgia.